 Nicotine Strength in E-cigs vs. Tobacco Cigarettes

 Since e-cigs deliver nicotine via vapor rather than smoke, studies have suggested that vapers absorb less nicotine per puff than smokers.
 And now that you know how nicotine is properly quantified in e-liquids, you’re ready to decide how much is right for you.
 If you’re switching to e-cigs to transition away from tobacco, your ideal nicotine strength depends more on how often you smoke tobacco cigarettes rather than which type of cigarettes you smoke.
-While how many mg of nicotine are in one cigarette all depends on the brand and ranges anywhere between 8-20mg, the CDC estimates that smokers absorb about 1mg of nicotine into their bloodstreams per cigarette, regardless of their preferred brand.
+The amount of nicotine in a cigarette all depends on the brand and can range anywhere between 8-20mg; however, the CDC estimates that smokers absorb about 1mg of nicotine into their bloodstreams per cigarette, regardless of their preferred brand.

 White Cloud Keeps It Simple For Vapers

 As you can see, using grams to quantify the nicotine content of an e-liquid can be confusing and even misleading.
 At White Cloud, we believe vaping should be simple, especially for those just starting out.
 Choosing a nicotine strength is one of the most important steps in making the switch to vaping, and understanding how nicotine content is measured is a vital factor in the process.
 Measuring nicotine by percentage takes the guesswork out of the process—so when you buy from White Cloud, you know exactly how much nicotine you’re getting from the first puff to the last.